Tension Links: Are Your Measurements Accurate?

 Here at Morehouse, we have done testing this issue in mind.
 Forged pins, for example, can differ by small amounts in diameter from pin to pin.
 Depending on the Scale manufacturer, we have seen differences up to 1.7% between different sets of pins (The picture above and below demonstrate this).
 If your instrument has an accuracy of 0.1%, your error could be 17 times greater by substituting pins.

 Tension Link Loaded with Proper Pin Size

 Calibration should be performed with the same load pins the end-user is using the device.
 Some links exhibit very high errors when substituting different types of pins.

 It is important to position any forged loading pins through the shackles the same way that we had the pins positioned during our calibration.
 There can be variations in the surface of the pins from one pin to the next.
 This variation may affect your ability to reproduce the calibration results.
 We have a standard practice to label the pins.
 Standard practice is to label the TOP PIN, and BOTTOM PIN, and mark the direction of each pin with an up arrow at the 12:00 position.
-This helps the end-user eliminate as much variation as possible, allowing for reproducible measurements.
+This helps the end user eliminate as much variation as possible, allowing for reproducible measurements.